 This takes place near Michigan Avenue and Washington Street.

 WinterWonderfest.
-Held at Navy Pier, the WinterWonderfest is in its 16th year and is considered the city's biggest indoor winter playground, featuring 170,000 square feet of rides, giant slides and the Chicago Blackhawks indoor ice skating rink.
+Held at Navy Pier, the WinterWonderfest is considered the city's biggest indoor winter playground, featuring 170,000 square-feet of rides, giant slides and the Chicago Blackhawks indoor ice skating rink.
 Visitors may purchase two different types of tickets: the general admission ticket, which is $10 at the door and includes the Jingle Jym Jr., Kringle Carousel and Reindeer Express Train Ride; or the activity ticket, which is $25 at the door and includes access to more than 25 rides such as the Blackhawks indoor skating rink with skate rental.

 It runs early December through mid-January.
 600 E. Grand Ave., 312-595-7437